 But ONE bite of this silky, garlicky dish, and you’ll wonder why you ever bothered with mashed potatoes in the first place!
-You’re going to fall in love with this creamy, luscious side dish that’ll have you working backward to find low carb recipes to serve it with.
+You’re going to fall in love with this creamy, luscious side — it’ll have you working backward to find recipes to serve it with.

-- 5 ingredients plus some spices!
+- 5 ingredients plus some spices

 - Ready in under half an hour

 Can You Freeze This?

-Absolutely.
+- Make it dairy-free.
 Sub the cream cheese and sour cream for your favorite dairy-free alternatives and you’ve got a mashed cauliflower vegan eaters will love — I LOVE full fat coconut milk for a similar creamy texture.

 Mashed CauliflowerPrint Recipe Pin Recipe